-Did turning the clocks back last week hit anyone else like a ton of bricks?
+Every year, turning the clocks back for daylight savings hits me like a ton of bricks.
 One day we were enjoying an abnormal 75-degree fall day, the next it was pitch black by 5 pm (and yet, I was wearing a tank top and shorts during my evening run).
-I don’t know about you, but my body has been exceptionally confused.
+I don’t know about you, but my body gets exceptionally confused.

 During the winter, when the sun sets around 4:30 pm each day, your body naturally wants to sloth it up.
 Your circadian rhythm (the internal clock in your body) is activated by exposure to daylight, so as the days grow shorter and darker, your brain sends a signal to your body that it should slow down and be a little lazier.